FergusDonnan/PyROA/README.md

 ## Changes

+#### v2.0.1
+- Fixed bug in driving lightcurve output when using the delay distributions.

 #### v2.0.0

 - Added option to Fit() to specify which filter is the reference to measure delays relative to.
 Specify the name of the filter to the parameter delay_ref.